cronitorio/monitor-github-actions/README.md

     types: [requested,completed]
 ```

+## Configuring Alerts

+### Recipients
+Alert recipients can be managed directly from this configuration file using the optional ``cronitor_notify`` input.
+Provide a [notification list](https://cronitor.io/app/settings/alerts) using its key, or specify a single recipient, e.g.
+`email:shane@cronitor.io`.

-## Configuring Alert Settings
+### Alert Settings
-After adding the Cronitor workflow yaml, your repo's workflows will appear in Cronitor the first time they run.
+After adding the Cronitor Relay yaml, your workflows will appear on your Cronitor dashboard the first time they run.
 From the
 dashboard, you will be able to customize alert preferences, including:
 - Be alerted only if a workflow persistently fails
 - Be alerted if a workflow does not run or complete at least once in a given time span.